-There’s a little cinema in Soho where journalists go to see movies for free before they’re released.
-It’s one of the perks of the job and it fills the time nicely between eaves-dropping on your voicemails and pestering the recently bereaved.
-It’s on the same street as The Breakfast Club, where people – tourists and locals alike – routinely queue around the block to eat over-priced eggs, which has always struck me as a singularly poor use of both time and money.
-The more astute among you, however, might have noticed an unassuming little restaurant across the road, with pretty tiles and sash windows and raggedy tables.
-It gives the impression of having always been there, although a few weeks ago I’m sure it was an off-licence or a nail bar or a sex shop.
+On D’Arblay Street in Soho there is an outpost of The Breakfast Club, where people – mostly tourists – queue around the block seven days a week to eat over-priced eggs.
+The more astute among them might have noticed an unassuming little restaurant across the road which gives the impression of having always been there, although a few weeks ago I’m sure it was an off-licence or a nail bar or a sex shop.
 “This place looks like a winner,” I thought.
 “I must eat here and relay my experience to the readers of City A.M. because this is, after all, my job.”

-And where better to stumble at half-ten on a balmy Wednesday than that nice little French place that everyone’s been slavering over.
+And where better to stumble at half-ten on a balmy Wednesday than that nice little French place that everyone’s been raving about.
 So I’m afraid you’re going to have to read about it again.
 I have space to fill.
-It would look silly if this page were left blank.
-Questions would be asked.

 I’ve no doubt you already know about the homely interior with the exposed brickwork and the artfully disheveled furniture and the art nouveau tiles depicting charming bucolic scenes, not to mention the chintzy French details like the Gérard Depardieu cookbook and the Pierre Perret LP.
-And you’re probably sick to death of hearing about the adorable staff – most of them actually French – who seem to genuinely enjoy telling you what the specials are.
+And you’re probably sick to death of hearing about the adorable staff – most of them actually French – who seem to genuinely enjoy telling you about the specials.

 It reminds me a little of Casse-Croûte on Bermondsey Street, in that it manages to pull off an overwhelming Frenchness without appearing to make any effort at all.
 It’s what the Parisians might call chouette, which means “owl” and also “cool” (I don’t know why; I guess owls are kind of cool).

-The menu – only two pages long, always a good sign – is divided into “snacks” (frogs’ legs, foie gras etc.), “charcuterie”, “cheese” and small plates of fish, meat and vegetables.
-Our waitress – let’s call her Amélie, she looked like an Amélie – explained that the restaurant is based on a “sharing concept” (quelle surprise) and recommended half of the dishes on the menu.
+The menu – only two pages, always a good sign – is divided into “snacks” (frogs’ legs, foie gras etc.), “charcuterie”, “cheese” and small plates of fish, meat and vegetables.
+Our waitress – let’s call her Amélie – explained that the restaurant is based on a “sharing concept” (quelle surprise) and recommended half of the dishes on the menu.
 I’m glad, because there is nothing that comes out of that kitchen I wouldn’t eat.

-First up was asparagus with cervelle de canut, which means “silk worker’s brain”, a chilled cheese spread flavoured with shallots, olive oil and herbs – it was both seasonally light and satisfyingly wholesome.
+First up was asparagus with cervelle de canut, which means “silk worker’s brain” – a chilled cheese spread flavoured with shallots, olive oil and herbs – which was both seasonally light and satisfyingly wholesome.

-The peppered tuna – served with tenderstem broccoli, sautéed tomatoes and peppers – was simple but effective, the kind of dish it’s impossible to object to.
-Steak tartare, although commendably summery – packed, as you might have already heard, with cucumber and salty capers – was just okay, but the beef shin “chou farci” (wrapped in cabbage) is unequivocally delicious.
+The peppered tuna – served with tenderstem broccoli, sautéed tomatoes and peppers – was simple but effective.
+Steak tartare was just okay, but the beef shin “chou farci” (wrapped in cabbage) is unequivocally delicious.

-Beef rump – served so rare it still had a pulse, of course; they don’t even bother to ask if you might want to ruin it by cooking it any other way – with onion, green beans and a rouille dip (olive oil with garlic, saffron and chili and breadcrumbs) seemed like it was going to be the pick of a good bunch until the braised lamb shoulder arrived.
-It was a hefty piece of meat topped with roasted garlic and swimming in a moat of frankly magnificent sweet gravy.
+Beef rump, so rare it still had a pulse – they don’t even bother to ask if you might want to ruin it by cooking it any other way – came with onion, green beans and a rouille dip (olive oil with garlic, saffron and chili and breadcrumbs) and seemed like it was going to be the pick of the bunch until the braised lamb shoulder arrived, a hefty piece of meat topped with roasted garlic and swimming in a moat of magnificent sweet gravy.

 All of this and a carafe of very nice red wine – I can’t remember which one, I was quite drunk by this point – came to £80, including the tip, which is outrageously good value.
-You’re basically stealing from them just by eating there.
-Even the fact that Amélie – beautiful Amélie – kept us waiting for a full 15 minutes after we’d asked for the bill didn’t put a dent in my mood.
+You’re basically stealing just by eating there.
+Even the fact that Amélie kept us waiting for a full 15 minutes after we’d asked for the bill didn’t put a dent in my mood.
 Blanchette is, hands down, the best new place to eat in Soho.
 But then you already knew that, didn’t you.